Commissioner Michael R. Peevey is the Assigned Commissioner and Robert Barnett is the assigned ALJ in this proceeding.

 7. Bankruptcy confirmation hearings on the competing plans of reorganization started on November 18, 2002, and were ongoing on March 11, 2003, when the Bankruptcy Court entered an order staying further confirmation and related proceedings for sixty days to facilitate a mandatory settlement process under the supervision of Bankruptcy Court Judge Randall Newsome.
 The stay was later extended to June 20, 2003.

-8. On July 25, 2002 in PG&E's federal district court case against the Commission, U.S. District Judge Vaughan Walker denied the Commission's motion to dismiss and denied PG&E's and the Commission's motions for summary judgment.
-In the course of his ruling denying the motions, Judge Walker held that the federal filed rate doctrine applies to purchases of energy at market based rates, but he found that there were numerous factual disputes and he set the matter for trial.
-The federal district court case has been stayed by the US Court of Appeals for the Ninth Circuit pending the appeal by the Commission of the District Court's denial of a motion to dismiss.
+8. On July 25, 2002 in the Filed Rate Case, U.S. District Judge Vaughan Walker denied the Commission's motion to dismiss and denied PG&E's motion for summary judgment.
+In the course of his ruling denying the motions, Judge Walker held that the federal filed rate doctrine applies to purchases of energy at market based rates and that, notwithstanding the Commission's TURN accounting decision (D.01-03-082), he would hold a trial to determine what costs PG&E incurred in purchasing wholesale energy and what funds were available to it to pay for those purchases.

-9. In the PG&E's federal district court case and other proceedings, PG&E claims to be entitled to recover from ratepayers $11.8 billion of unrecovered costs of utility service.
+9. In the Filed Rate Case and other proceedings, PG&E claims to be entitled to recover from ratepayers $11.8 billion of unrecovered costs of utility service.
 The Commission disputes this claim.

 10. PG&E also claims to be entitled to retain $2.5 billion in wholesale power generation revenues collected from retail ratepayers for September 2000 through January 2001.
-The Commission disputes these claims.
+The Commission staff dispute these claims.

 11. In the ATCP, ORA claims that $434 million of costs of procuring power through the California Power Exchange should be disallowed as imprudently incurred.
 PG&E disputes ORA's claim.

-12. On June 19, 2003, certain of the Commission's staff and PG&E announced that they had reached agreement on a proposed settlement that would resolve the competing plans of reorganization in the Bankruptcy Court, PG&E's case against the Commission in the U.S. District Court, and various pending Commission proceedings, all as set forth in the PSA.
+12. On June 19, 2003, certain of the Commission's staff and PG&E announced that they had reached agreement on a proposed settlement that would resolve the competing plans of reorganization in the Bankruptcy Court, the filed rate doctrine litigation in the U.S. District Court, and various pending Commission proceedings, all as set forth in the PSA.

-13. There are substantial litigation risks to PG&E, the Commission, and ORA, and corresponding risks to ratepayers, in going to hearings on all issues and it is reasonable to approve a modification of a settlement that appropriately balances those risks.
+13. There are substantial litigation risks to PG&E, the Commission, and ORA, and corresponding risks to ratepayers, in going to hearings on all issues and it is reasonable to approve a settlement that appropriately balances those risks.

 15. It is in the public interest that PG&E emerge from bankruptcy promptly.

-19. The MSA will result in a feasible plan to permit PG&E to emerge from bankruptcy.
+22. The Modified Settlement Agreement will result in a feasible plan to permit PG&E to emerge from bankruptcy.

-23. The Land Conservation Commitment Stipulation is reasonable in light of the whole record, consistent with law, and in the public interest.
+26. The Land Conservation Commitment Stipulation as modified herein is reasonable in light of the whole record, consistent with law, and in the public interest.

 Conclusions of Law

-16. The Commission has authority under Public Utilities Code § 701 and Rule 51 to approve the Land Conservation Commitment (LCC) Stipulation.
+5. The Commission has authority under Public Utilities Code § 701 and Rule 51 to approve the Land Commitment Stipulation.

-17. Under the LCC, the Commission retains its existing authority under § 851 to approve or disapprove of any proposed disposition or encumbrance of PG&E's property.
+6. Under LCC, the Commission retains its existing authority under § 851 to approve or disapprove of any proposed disposition or encumbrance of PG&E's property.

 IT IS ORDERED that: